holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

 });
 ```

-What does the above piece of code do? `var app = express()` is how we reference our application - so `app` becomes our application as a whole.
+What does the above piece of code do? `var app = express();` is how we reference our application - so `app` becomes our application as a whole.
 The next 2 blocks of 3-line code are how we handle requests to certain routes.
 So if we make a POST request to `/` we will respond with "You have used the method POST.".
 If we make a GET request to `/sayHello` we will respond with “Hello World”.
 Your browser will send GET requests by default, if you want to find out how to send POST requests and other methods, look into a REST client such as Postman (a Chrome extension).
 Finally, the part after that is us creating a server.
 We are telling our application to listen on port 3000 for requests.
 Without this, we wouldn't have an application to run.
 To get your ExpressJS app up and running, you need to run the command `node pathToMyServerFile/server.js` (assuming you save the above code in a file called `server.js`).
 Once you have done this, go to `http://localhost:3000` or `http://localhost:3000/sayHello` and see what you have made!

 Remember that each time you add a peice of functionality, you have to kill your server and run `node pathToMyServerFile/server.js` again.
 Alternatively look into the node modules such as “Nodemon” or "Supervisor" to do this for you.